SukhoiSu35/Computing-Assement-Yr-10--/Computing assement.md

 Swot Analysis

 "SWOT analysis is a strategic planning tool used to identify the Strengths, Weaknesses, Opportunities, and Threats related to a project or business endeavor.
 Strengths and weaknesses are internal factors, while opportunities and threats are external.
-This analysis helps in understanding our current position and aids in strategic decision-making."
+This analysis helps in understanding our current position and aids in strategic decision making."

 Below is the worked swot analysis which has been filled by my friends and family.
 This was done to see the pros and cons of my two choices of apps.